Herman Spöring Jr.: Voyage to the Pacific

+At some point in his life, Spöring Jr. created an art piece featuring the now rare Heva Tūpāpāʻu funeral costume from Tahiti, of which very few examples still exist.

 Once the repairs were completed, the expedition continued northwards to the East Indies port of Batavia (Jakarta).
 Until this point in the voyage, no crewmember or passenger had been lost to disease; however, the unhealthy conditions of the port and their new provisions would soon result in quite a few deaths, including that of Spöring himself.
 In 1771 on the return leg, Spöring died of dysentery complications related to food poisoning.
 He was buried at sea on 24 January 1771.

 Achievements and commemorations

 He has a commemorative statue dedicated to him in Sydney, Australia.

 In 1990, a rock taken from Pourewa (Spöring) Island was transported to Spöring's birthplace of Åbo, Finland, to be placed in a monument set up to commemorate his achievements and ties with New Zealand, as the first Finn to have landed there.

 Amongst his achievements are the discovery and illustration of a number of hitherto-unknown Australian species.
 His colleagues and successors who studied his materials have recognised the accuracy and form of his drawings and annotations.
 His efforts, along with those of others on the voyage provided critical new materials for study, which allowed further advances in the historical development of the theory of evolution to be made.